What if Economics began with the Body?

 It's time to turn the 'forgotten five' — the body, care, nature, interconnectedness, and power — into the Foundational Five in our economic paradigms, policies, and practices.

-Embodied Economics is a movement to re-shape economic thinking from the most foundational elements of human experience and to call government leaders, investors, and economists to bold action.
+Embodied Economics is a movement to re-shape economic thinking from the most foundational elements of human experience.